ballerina-platform/module-ballerina-regex/docs/spec/spec.md

 ## 2.4.
 Search

-The search APIs extract substring/s of the string.
+The search APIs extract substring/s of the string that matches the provided regex.
+It provides details of the matches such as substring value, start index, end index, and matched regex groups

 The following records are used to hold the results of a match against a regular expression.